 Note that some IPMA Member Associations have used their own title for each level of the IPMA 4-Level Certification for many years. we list them here by those titles.
 For others, the title is in their national language.
 Regardless of the title, all IPMA offerings for this level follow the IPMA Guidelines for the level.
 We list the links below, plus the titles if they differ from the IPMA default.

 Austria: PM-Executive.
 Brazil.
 Canada.
 Croatia.
 Czech Republic.
 Denmark.
 Finland: Sertifioitu Projektitoiminnan Johtaja.
 Germany: Zertifizierter Projektdirektor.
 Greece.
 Guatemala:Director de Proyectos o de Cartera de Proyectos (DPP).
 Hungary: Projektigazgató.
 India.
 Italy.
 Latvia.
 Netherlands.
 Nigeria.
 Poland.
 Russia.
 Slovak Republic: IPMA stupeň A. Serbia.
 Spain: IPMA Nivel A, Director de Programas.
 Sweden.
 Switzerland.
 Taiwan: Level A認證.
-USA: Certified Projects Director (Program Manager).
+USA: Certified P3, Portfolio, Program, or Project Director.